 MISSION: “To improve invasive weed species management county-wide through increased communication,

-coordination, and the sharing of technical expertise and knowledge between landowners, natural resource managers, and all interested parties, as well as, to seek funding to improve and implement on
+coordination, and the sharing of technical expertise and knowledge between landowners, natural resource managers, and all interested parties.
+To seek funding to improve and implement on-the-ground

 The Center for Invasive Species Management defines a CWMA as, "a partnership of federal, state, and local government agencies, tribes, individuals, and various

 interested groups that manage invasive weeds within a defined area."

 All CWMA's share six basic characteristics:

 CWMAs operate within a defined geographic area, distinguished by a common geography, weed problem, community, climate, political boundary, or land use.